popphp/popphp-tutorial/README.md

 NOTES
 -----

+* The skeleton application uses the `pop-db` component to store the comments in a small SQLite database.
+* The skeleton application uses the `pop-form` component to create, render and validate the comment form.
 * The web application has a view folder, `app/view`, that holds the view scripts for web page display.
 * The web application is utilizing the `pop-http` component to leverage the HTTP request and response objects within the controller object.